Last updated May 23, 2023

 Where can I get tested for mpox?

 Visit our mpox testing page for an up-to-date list of providers that are able to collect samples for mpox testing.
-You can also reach out to your normal health care provider to see if they are able to collect samples for mpox testing.
+Many individual primary care and other health care providers are able to collect samples for mpox testing.
+If you are looking for an mpox test, contact your regular health care provider first to find out if they offer testing.

 What should I do with my mpox test results?

 If you test positive, stay home, avoid contact with others, and cover any skin lesions or sores.
 Your provider or public health will give you instructions how to isolate away from other people until you feel better.
 Most people recover from mpox within two to four weeks.
-Antiviral medication is available for people who might develop severe illness from mpox.
-Talk to a health care provider if you have an underlying medical condition that you think might put you at increased risk for severe illness.
+Antiviral medication is available.
+Talk to a health care provider, especially if you have an underlying medical condition that you think might put you at increased risk for severe illness.

 If you test negative, contact a health care provider to discuss other possible causes of your symptoms.